nickoala/telepot/README.md

     time.sleep(10)
 ```

-However, this skeleton still has room for improvement: dealing with inline queries this way is not ideal.
+There is one more problem: dealing with inline queries this way is not ideal.
 As you types and pauses, types and pauses, types and pauses ... closely bunched inline queries arrive.
 In fact, a new inline query often arrives *before* we finish processing a preceding one.
 With only a single thread of execution, we can only process the (closely bunched) inline queries sequentially.
 Ideally, whenever we see a new inline query from the same user, it should override and cancel any preceding inline queries being processed (that belong to the same user).

 Don't worry.
 Telepot has a ready-made solution for you ...